Universal Control: Use a single keyboard and mouse between Mac and iPad

 When using Universal Control, each device shows its own screen and apps, but you can use a single keyboard, mouse, or trackpad to move the pointer, type, and even copy content between them.

-To use your iPad to extend or mirror the desktop of your Mac, use Sidecar instead.
-To use your Mac computer's keyboard and trackpad to work on your Mac within Apple Vision Pro, use Mac Virtual Display instead.
+To use your iPad to extend or mirror the desktop of your Mac, use Sidecar.
+To use your Mac to interact with your iPhone, use iPhone Mirroring.
+To use your Mac keyboard and trackpad to work on your Mac within Apple Vision Pro, use Mac Virtual Display.

 Turn on Universal Control

-Before continuing, make sure that each device meets the Universal Control system requirements, including that each is signed in with the same Apple ID.
+Before continuing, make sure that each device meets the Universal Control system requirements, including that each is signed in with the same Apple Account.
 Then follow these steps to turn on Universal Control.

 On your Mac